 We aimed to find exotic scents that could elevate a grooming product into a unique, complex experience.
 After some research, soul searching on the meaning of the term Urban Beardsman, and some product testing, the team came up with the combination of Cannabis, Hops, Tobacco, and Coffee.

-Hemp is grown as a renewable source for raw materials that range from hemp oil (which is where Four Vices started its fragrance formulation) to hemp-based clothing and construction materials.
+Hemp is grown as a renewable source for raw materials that range from cannabidoil (CBD oil for short) - known for its anti-inflammatory properties, to hemp-based clothing and construction materials.
 Similar to our Utility Balm, hemp can be used for almost anything with the right treatment!

 Here are all the awesome things that can be made out of hemp:

 Granola and Cereal

 Bags and Accessories